 Editor's note: Coaches' career records for all teams are as of the start of the season.

-LAST SEASON: 10-13 overall, sixth in the Badger North Conference at 2-10, lost 66-60 to Sauk Prairie in a WIAA Division 2 regional.
+Last season: Baraboo went 4-19 overall, finishing last in the Badger North Conference at 0-14.
+The T-Birds were defeated 72-45 by Sauk Prairie in a WIAA Division 2 regional.

 BEAVER DAM GOLDEN BEAVERS

-PROGRAM HISTORY: The Golden Beavers have 17 conference championships, all in the defunct Wisconsin Little Ten, but last year’s title was their first since 1998.
+Program history: The Golden Beavers have 17 conference championships, all in the defunct Wisconsin Little Ten, but the title they won in 2016-17 in the final year of the conference was their first since 1998.
+This is year two for the Beavers in the Badger North.
 They have been to the state tournament four times (1937, ’38, ’41, and ’46), winning the Class B championship in ’37 and finishing as Class B runner-up in ’38.

-PROGRAM HISTORY: DeForest has never won the Badger North Conference since the conference’s inception in 2002-03, but have finished second six times, including last year.
+Program history: DeForest has never won the Badger North Conference since the conference’s inception in 2002-03, but has finished second six times.
 The Norskies have reached the state tournament once, qualifying in 2012.